apache/logging-log4cxx/src/site/markdown/usage.md

 if the `LOG4CXX_THRESHOLD` macro is set to a level that will compile out the non-FMT macros.

-A full example can be seen in the src/examples/cpp/format-string.cpp file.
+A full example can be seen in the \ref format-string.cpp file.

 # Filtering Messages {#filtering}